jroblak/jroblak.github.com/_posts/2018-03-07-hack-the-box-node.md

 I dug into your deepest secrets.
 And into the APIs which b(urp)equeathed your user sequence.
-I saw you clearly, inside and out; cut through your defences: turned `/api/users/latest` to `/api/users` and saw your sweet response:
+I saw you clearly, inside and out; cut through your defences: turned `/api/users/latest` to `/api/users` and saw your shy response:

 {% highlight shell %}
 HTTP/1.1 200 OK